-- 1. Is the proposed work appropriate for the applicant, given his/her academic background, experience and career interests?
-Does the proposal contain the right balance of challenge, importance of the research question, and feasibility in relation to the applicant's experience and training? - 2.
-Does the proposed project summary: - o Include a specific hypothesis and describe the applicant's role; - o Provide a concise account of the subject matter, an overview of each part of the proposal, specific aims and the methodology; - o Reflect the significance of the project. - o For all applications that include vertebrate animals or human subjects, applicants must explain how relevant biological variables, such as sex, are factored into the research design, analysis and reporting.
+- Appropriate for the applicant, given his/her academic background, experience and career interests? - Does the proposal contain the right balance of challenge, importance of the research question, and feasibility in relation to the applicant's experience and training?

+2. Does the Proposed Project

+- Include a specific hypothesis and describe the applicant's role; - Provide a concise account of the subject matter, an overview of each part of the proposal, specific aims and the methodology; - For all applications that include vertebrate animals or human subjects, applicants must explain how relevant biological variables, such as sex, are factored into the research design, analysis and reporting.
 Furthermore, strong justification from the scientific literature, preliminary data, or other relevant considerations, must be provided for applications proposing to study only one sex. - 3.
-How effectively does the applicant describe for an audience without a science background how this proposal will impact the AHA's mission?
-Consider the AHA's Strategic Value Proposition that includes: addressing overall health and wellbeing, anchored in cardiovascular and brain health; focusing on breakthrough science and technology; changes in systems and policy; and engaging with individuals to transform communities.
-Does the science accelerate the discovery, interpretation and application of scientific knowledge to enhance and treat CVD and stroke?
-Evaluation of this criterion should be influenced by the lay summary section of the application and any lay reviewers' impressions.
+What is the proposal's Significance / Impact to AHA Mission?
+Consider the AHA's Strategic Value Proposition that includes - · addressing overall health and wellbeing, - anchored in cardiovascular and brain health; - focusing on breakthrough science and technology; - changes in systems and policy; and - engaging with individuals to transform communities, - Does the science accelerate the discovery, interpretation and application of scientific knowledge to enhance and treat CVD and stroke?